japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-watermark.md

-== Streaming Watermark
+# Streaming Watermark

-*Streaming Watermark* of a <<spark-sql-streaming-stateful-stream-processing.md#, stateful streaming query>> is how long to wait for late and possibly out-of-order events until a streaming state can be considered final and not to change.
+**Streaming Watermark** of a [stateful streaming query](spark-sql-streaming-stateful-stream-processing.md) is how long to wait for late and possibly out-of-order events until a streaming state can be considered final and not to change.
 Streaming watermark is used to mark events  (modeled as a row in the streaming Dataset) that are older than the threshold as "too late", and not "interesting" to update partial non-final streaming state.

-In Spark Structured Streaming, streaming watermark is defined using <<spark-sql-streaming-Dataset-operators.md#withWatermark, Dataset.withWatermark>> high-level operator.
+In Spark Structured Streaming, streaming watermark is defined using [Dataset.withWatermark](operators/withWatermark.md) high-level operator.

 [source, scala]
 ----